TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 #### Moons Settings

 `Moons to Not Spawn Events On` : Seperated by comma, the list of moons you do not want events to spawn on.
-Uses newLevel.PlanetName flag but other values for names are being added.
+Uses *newLevel.PlanetName* flag but other name flags are being looked into being added.
 Example: `41 Experimentation, 56 Vow` would prevent Experimentation and Vow from recieving events.

 ## Weather config
 Location: `BrutalCompanyMinus\Weather_Settings.cfg`